garyfleming/beyond-frameworks/kicking-away.md

 ![](images/value.jpg)

-^ That is, we should be focussing on the things we value, not the means by which we do them.
+^ We should be focussing on the things we value, not the means by which we do them.
 ^ A while back I was getting fed-up seeing rote forms of agile.
 People doing the scrum they learned from someone else.
 People following a process with which they had absolutely no engagement.
 Meme-copying.
 Cargo culting.
 They'd forgotten the value.
 They'd forgotten to think.

 ---